denzelrenner/LIFE4136-Group1-Rotation2/README.md

  1. Follow the link to the [alphafold collab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) website

- 2. Input the first fragment for the diploid sequences into the `query sequence` field, and the job name entered should end with some identifier they all share (`diploid_framgment1_g10577`).
-It is very important that common identifiers are given due to naming requirements in subsequent commands.
-Only a single fragment can be modelled at a time, and alphafold collab can run out of memory, so you may need multiple google accounts or a colleagues machine to complete modelling for all the domains.
+ 2. Input the first fragment for the diploid sequences into the `query sequence` field, and the job name entered should be `diploid_framgment1_g10577`.
+It is very important this job name is given due to naming requirements in subsequent commands.

  3. Navigate to the options at the top of the page, select `Runtime` and choose `Run all`

  4. When the modelling has been completed, on the Safari web browser (version 15.6) you will be prompted to allow the resulting file to be downloaded and selecting 'allow' will download a zip file into your downloads folder (Mac).
 Note if you have selected a different directory as your default directory for downloads to be sent to, you will have to change it back to the `Downloads` folder for the purpose of following this anaysis.

- 5. Repeat step 2-4 for the other fragments of the diploid g10577 protein.
-At step 2 you should change the job name to reflect which fragment is being modelled (i.e using `diploid_fragment2_g10577`) for the second fragment
+ 5. Repeat steps 2-4 for the other fragments of the diploid g10577 protein.
+At step 2 you should change the job name to reflect which fragment is being modelled (i.e using `diploid_fragment2_g10577` when modelling the second fragment)

+ 6. Follow the link to the [alphafold collab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) website or refresh the page

+ 7. Input the first fragment for the tetraploid sequences into the `query sequence` field, and the job name entered should be `tetraploid_framgment1_g10577`.

+ 8. Repeat steps 2-4 for the other fragments of the tetraploid g10577 protein.
+At step 2 you should change the job name to reflect which fragment is being modelled (i.e using `tetraploid_fragment2_g10577` when modelling the second fragment)

+ Now to get the reference protein we will need to rebuild the fragments we have just modelled:

- 7. Follow the link to the SWISS-MODEL website, select `Start Modelling`, input the g10577 reference protein sequence into the `Target Sequence` field and select `Build Model`.
-Identify the model with template `Q9LPK1.1.A`, and download the model in PDB format.
+ 10. Follow the link to the SWISS-MODEL website, select `Start Modelling`, input the g10577 reference protein sequence into the `Target Sequence` field and select `Build Model`.
+Identify the model with template `Q9LPK1.1.A`, and download the model in PDB format to your downloads folder.

- 8. Move the zip files, and reference pdb model from your `Downloads` folder to the directory we created earlier for protein structures, and open the files following the commands below:
+ 11. Move the zip files, and reference pdb model from your `Downloads` folder to the directory we created earlier for protein structures, and open the files following the commands below:

 ```bash
 mv ~/Downloads/*_g10577.zip ~/g10577_modelling_output